- Documents Needed for Travel

 It is important to note that F-1 and J-1 statuses are strictly non-immigrant statuses; if you show immigrant intent, the visa will be denied.
 At your visa interview, you should truthfully answer all questions, but you should only answer the questions asked and not offer any additional information.
 For more tips on applying for a non-immigrant visa, please see this document from NAFSA.

-In response to applications for visas, consulates may refer the applicant to "administrative processing" (background check), based either on the applicant's field of study or research, or on ties that may be actual (by citizenship or birth) or assumed, such as with a country having a predominantly Arab or Muslim population.
-Students from China often receive background checks, as well.
+In response to applications for visas, consulates may refer the applicant to "administrative processing" (background check), based on any number of factos.
+These can include (but are not limited to): the applicant's field of study or research, country of citizenship, location of the visa application, or on ties that may be actual (by citizenship or birth) or assumed, such as with a country having a predominantly Arab or Muslim population.
+Students from China often receive background checks, as well as students applying for a visa in a third party country.

 These checks usually take six to eight weeks, although occasionally they take longer.
 Once the Visa Officer initiates a security check, the consulate must wait for an answer from Washington, D.C. to issue an entry visa.
 No matter how long the delay lasts, neither the University of Chicago, the consulate, or the Department of State in Washington can influence the length of the background check.
 Pleas by universities or applicants that the delays are causing inconvenience or hardship do not have an effect on the process.